Are Vitamin Drinks Healthy?

 As Ivy and Dr. Andy note in the Clean Cuisine Book: “certain vitamins and minerals found naturally in whole foods are necessary for your body to manufacture its own antioxidants.
 If you aren’t getting a broad spectrum of nutrients from whole foods, you’ll be shortchanging your body’s natural ability to quench the free-radical fire.”

-So, in response to Tricia, I set out to create a recipe for a “clean” vitamin drink for her kids, as I had to put a stop to her feeding them these unhealthful ingredients everyday–a Clean Cuisine Emergency indeed!
+I set out to create a recipe for a “clean” vitamin drink for kids and adults, as I had to put a stop to her feeding them these unhealthful ingredients everyday–a Clean Cuisine Emergency indeed!

 clean-C* Vitamin Tonic